matthew-dong-dev/personal-website/README.md

 1. transfer other posts; how to add drafts
 	- Drafts are posts without a date in the filename.
-1. customize about me page
-1. choose background (picture or color) & logo (picture of yourself)
 1. change email to redirect from a more generic one
 1. link to google domain: https://medium.com/@Tnylnc/tnylnc-how-to-set-up-github-pages-with-google-domains-83bd5a4fbc5c
 1. create a dev branch & make pull requests